Elected Official? Create newsletters in minutes, not hours.

 → 🎯 Why this matters to me: First responder mental health is not a line item.
 It is whether the people who run toward the worst moments of our lives can keep doing it, year after year.
 Roger proved the model works.
 Asta is the program's next chapter.
 Big thanks to Fire Chief Hallock for championing this from day one, to Captain Michael Rivera for the love he poured into Roger's year, and to Captain Bellante for stepping into the handler role now.

 → 💡 What happens next: Staff direction items like this do not become reality the night they are introduced.
 They get shaped, studied, and built over the following months.
-I will keep you posted as staff reports back and the framework takes form.
+I will keep you posted as staff reports back and the framework takes form as Councilmember Hall and Snell have asked to join in to shape it.
 Transparency on both the wins and the works-in-progress is the only way I know how to do this job.

 👉 View the April 14 Council meeting details